 Interactive whiteboards are designed for years of safe, durable use.
 Rounded corners help prevent classroom injuries, providing a safer environment for active students.
 To safeguard the display itself, the glass cover features a highly scratch-resistant surface.
 Rated 7H on the pencil hardness scale, it’s designed to withstand everyday classroom abrasions.
 Included hardware mounts the display securely to the wall for safe, stable use.
 An optional trolley stand offers added flexibility for mobile resource sharing and height adjustment.

 Energy-Saving LED Backlight: Good for Cost Reduction as Well as The Planet

 Busy teachers want tech that’s intuitive and easy to use.
-ViewSonic ViewBoards get them up and going quickly with plug-and-play set up.
+ViewSonic ViewBoards get them up and going quickly with a plug-and-play set up.
 A host of connectivity options enables the use of a variety of digital devices.
-Quickly connect to a PC, laptop or tablet to begin benefiting from the expansive universe of online educational apps and content.
-Inputs include HDMI for connecting to high-definition content sources, plus USB, DVI and VGA ports.
+Quickly connect to a PC, laptop, or tablet to begin benefiting from the expansive universe of online educational apps and content.
+Inputs include HDMI for connecting to high-definition content sources, plus USB, DVI, and VGA ports.

 ViewBoard Software Provides Tools for Effective Teaching

 Engage students, promote interaction, and achieve improved learning outcomes.
 ViewBoard software lets you easily write, highlight, edit, and transform documents and images on-screen in real-time.
 ViewBoard also offers screen recording, magnification, and spotlight functionality to further enhance classroom learning and distance education.
 For added security, and ease-of-use, myViewBoard.com is your digital whiteboard in the cloud.